-Important: This requires a bit more management than LagrangeParticleFile: after forward advection, reverse the data with reverse_data() then skip the first output of backward advection (the sampling of initial particle positions) with set_skip().
+Important: This requires a bit more management than LagrangeParticleFile: after forward advection, reverse the data with reverse\data() then skip the first output of backward advection (the sampling of initial particle positions) with set\skip().

 - particleset (parcels.particlesets.particlesetsoa.
-ParticleSetSOA) - The particle set for which advection data will be cached.
+ParticleSetSOA) The particle set for which advection data will be cached.
 We use this to get the names and types of sampled variables. - outputdt (Optional[float]) The frequency at which advection data should be saved.
-If not specified, or infinite, the data will be saved at the first timestep only. - variables (Optional [List[parcels.particle.Variable]]) An explicit subset of variables to output.
-If not specified, all variables belonging to the particleset's particletype that are to_write are written.
+If not specified, or infinite, the data will be saved at the first timestep only. - variables (Optional[List[str]]) An explicit subset of variables to output.
+If not specified, all variables belonging to the particleset's particletype that are to\write are written. - write\once\variables (Optional[List[str]]) An explicit subset of variables to write only on the first write call.

-reverse_data()
+reverse\data()